CirrusClouds/Aphid-Sim/README.md

 # Aphid-Sim
-Strongly typed natural selection Sim using OOP with Python
+Strongly typed natural selection Sim using OOP with Python with (realistic!) plotted results of the populations over time

+Simulate bugs and aphids duking it out and then watch